samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ```
 In this example, the ``multiply_shift_hash_function`` is decorated with ``jax.jit`` using partial application.  ``static_argnames`` is set with ```('mersenne_prime_exponent', 'num_bins')``` which means each time the value of those arguments changes JIT would need to recompile the function.
 Partial application is helping here because we don't want to call ```jit``` function yet and only want to initialise it as a decorator.

 For fun here is a benchmark to show how JIT improves computation time.
 In this example I am calculating cube of elements in a matrix.
-This benchmark was done on a Mac with Intel CPU.
 ```Python
 import time
 from jax import jit